Performance-Driven QUBO for Recommender Systems on Quantum Annealers: Introduction

-Compared to traditional transistor-based computers, quantum computers~\cite{wang2017experimental,chi2022programmable,ladd2010quantum}, are still in the experimental stage, but demonstrate a higher chance of escaping the local minima when facing optimisation problems~\cite{PhysRevE.58.5355,yarkoni2022quantum, albash2018demonstration,DBLP:journals/corr/BelloniLNR15}.
-Specifically, Tadashi and Hidetoshi had investigated the theoretical support for the potential performance advantage of quantum annealing in optimisation tasks.
-Recent research shows that quantum annealing leverages quantum tunneling to escape local optima and efficiently explore vast solution spaces, offering a novel approach to tackling large-scale, high-dimensional combinatorial problems~\cite{PhysRevE.58.5355,yarkoni2022quantum, albash2018demonstration,DBLP:journals/corr/BelloniLNR15}.
-Moreover, Quantum Annealing (QA) naturally aligns with Quadratic Unconstrained Binary Optimization (QUBO) problems~\cite{glover2018tutorial}, enabling us to leverage existing quantum annealers to explore combinatorial optimization problems that are challenging for classical computers to solve~\cite{pastorello2019quantum}.
-On the other hand, although embedding techniques~\cite{he2017neural, guo2017deepfm, he2020lightgcn} have effectively alleviated the feature selection problem in recommender systems to some extent, recent studies~\cite{wang2022autofield, zhang2023shark, jia2024erase, guo2022lpfs, lin2022adafs, fisher2019all} have emphasized the necessity of further exploring this issue due to challenges related to the storage of large-scale embedding tables and the retrieval efficiency of recommender systems.
-Moreover, research~\cite{faggioli2024dimension} has shown that reasonably retaining 20\%-40\% of embedding dimensions in retrieval systems can significantly enhance performance.
-The QUBO problem, which can be solved quickly and accurately using quantum annealers, has been demonstrated in previous studies~\cite{nembrini2021feature, ferrari2022towards} to be highly suitable for feature selection problems, as it considers pairwise coupling relationships between features and identifies optimal feature combinations.
-Furthermore, due to the powerful advantages of quantum annealers in solving combinatorial problems, QUBO is regarded as one of the promising approaches to exploring feature selection problems~\cite{mucke2023feature}.
-However, there are significant challenges when using quantum annealing to solve complicated real world feature selection for recommendation purposes, and this paper investigates this by answering the following questions: \textbf{Q1}) \emph{While having the potential, how does the instability of a quantum annealer affect the performance of recommender systems?} \textbf{Q2}) \emph{How effective is a quantum annealer in feature selection for recommender systems?} \textbf{Q3}) \emph{Can this emerging quantum platform achieve or even surpass the performance of mature feature selection methods on traditional computers?}
+One potential approach to overcoming these limitations is through QUBO-based feature selection.
+The Quadratic Unconstrained Binary Optimization (QUBO) problem aims to minimize a quadratic objective of the form $\min_{x \in \{0,1\}^n} x^\top Q x$, where $x$ is a binary vector and $Q$ is a coefficient matrix encoding individual contributions and pairwise interactions among variables.
+Such problems can be solved using quantum annealers, has been demonstrated in previous studies~\cite{nembrini2021feature, ferrari2022towards} to be highly suitable for feature selection problems, as it considers pairwise coupling relationships between features and identifies optimal feature combinations.
+Furthermore, due to the powerful advantages of quantum annealers in solving combinatorial problems, QUBO is regarded as one of the promising approaches to exploring feature selection problems~\cite{mucke2023feature}.However, there are significant challenges when using quantum annealing to solve complicated real world feature selection for recommendation purposes, and this paper investigates this by answering the following questions: